lindsayevanslee/whomds/cran-comments.md

 * checking package dependencies ...
 NOTE

-  "Imports includes 29 non-default packages..."
+  "Imports includes 22 non-default packages..."

-  I have tried to be careful to minimize the dependencies.
+  I have tried to be careful to minimize the dependencies, and removed dependencies since the last version.

-There were 3 NOTEs when testing on macOS and ubuntu through travis-ci and on Windows through appveyor:
+There were 3 NOTEs when testing on macOS, windows, and ubuntu through GitHub Actions:

 * checking package dependencies ...
 NOTE

-  "Imports includes 29 non-default packages..."
+  "Imports includes 22 non-default packages..."

-  I have tried to be careful to minimize the dependencies.
+  I have tried to be careful to minimize the dependencies, and removed dependencies since the last version.

 * checking for hidden files and directories ...
 NOTE

-  "Found the following hidden files and directories: .travis.yml"
+  "Found the following hidden files and directories: .github"

-  File listed is included in .Rbuildignore
+  Folder listed is included in .Rbuildignore

 * checking top-level files ...
 NOTE